contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `vi_mode_scrolloff`
-`vi_mode_scrolloff`:  option in the configuration sets the scrolloff value for cursor movements in normal and visual (block) modes.
+option in the configuration sets the scrolloff value for cursor movements in normal and visual (block) modes.
 The scrolloff value determines the minimum number of lines to keep visible above and below the cursor when scrolling.
 In other words, it controls the amount of margin or padding around the cursor during scrolling operations.
 ``` yaml
 profiles:
   profile_name: